aelkholy/one-shot/README.md

-# Embarrassing Zero Shot Implementation
+# Embarrassingly Simple Zero Shot Implementation
 This branch includes an implementation of

 Romera-Paredes, Bernardino, and P. H. S. Torr.